denistsoi/franklinchen.github.io/source/_posts/2013-03-09-11-pittsburgh-bridge-crossings-in-one-12-mile-run.markdown

 ## Conclusion

 I had a very instructive and tiring training run.
 I have a long way to go before being ready for the marathon in less than two months, but am happy to have finally joined a group training run.

+I'm very grateful for the opportunity to train with the Steel City Road Runners.
+Sometimes, it is much easier to commit to getting up early and going for a long run when you know that you'll have company, that there will be support (in the form of a planned route and aid stations).
+Even for an introvert like me who usually prefers to run alone, the unique pains of marathon training cause me to value camaraderie for some tough runs.